|UTI - Trade ID for EMIR derivatives reporting purposes|

 The Trade ID should be formed by the concatenation (without separators) of the three elements in each case.

-b.
-The (20 character) Legal Entity Identifier of the generating entity (normally one of the parties to the trade).
+- The (20 character) Legal Entity Identifier of the generating entity (normally one of the parties to the trade and pursuant to the points (a), (c) and (e) of the hierarchy mentioned in Article 1(4) of the Commission Implementing Regulation (EU) No 1247/2012 (ITS on reporting to TR).

 Counterparties should agree which form of a unique Trade ID they will use before reporting the derivative contract.
 This therefore includes determining the approach that they will use to define which entity generates the unique Trade ID.